 Union employees, however, have greater job security.
 To fire you, there must be a legitimate cause.
 There has to be evidence of actual misconduct or poor performance, and there is typically a process that takes place, including arbitration with union leaders.

 Union members also have strength in numbers.
 If conditions are getting dangerous or hours are too long, they can work together to lobby company leadership without fear of retaliation.

 Common Occupations and Industries for Union Workers

 According to the Bureau of Labor Statistics, the occupations with the highest concentration of union workers include:

-The industries with the largest number of union workers include the public sector, utilities, transportation, telecommunications, construction, educational services, motion pictures and sound recording, and manufacturing.
+The industries with the largest numbers of union workers include the federal, state, and local government sectors, utilities, transportation, telecommunications, construction, educational services, motion pictures and sound recording, and manufacturing.
 There are many different types of jobs available within each industry.

 Tips for Finding a Union Job

-Many union employers will post job listings on other major job search sites, such as CareerBuilder, Indeed, or Monster.
-You can also attend labor council meetings in your county to meet union leaders and find out what companies are hiring.
+Check Job Boards: Many union employers will post job listings on other major job search sites, such as CareerBuilder, Indeed, or Monster.
+You can also attend labor council meetings in your county to meet union leaders and find out which companies are hiring.

 Get Some Experience: It will be easier to gain access to an apprenticeship or union job if you have some experience in your target field.
 Consider working as a laborer or assistant for a local non-union trade worker in construction, plumbing, or another area of interest to gain exposure, build some skills, and prove that you have a genuine interest in the field.

 Attending a trade school program is another way to get the basics you’ll need to get hired.